Kidev/Verifier/README.md

 * A signature

 This software checks if the given .vfy file is made by someone you trust!
-You just have to have all of your trusted senders public key in a folder, And Verify does the rest for you !
+You just put all your trusted senders public keys in a folder, and Verify does the rest for you !

-This is still a work in progress: Verify is meant to be part of VLC.
-Indeed, with Deepfakes making it impossible to distinguish real from fake videos, I beleive it is important to make cryptography available to everyone, easily
+This is still a work in progress: Verify is meant to be part of VLC in the future.
+Indeed, with Deepfakes making it impossible to distinguish real from fake videos, I believe it is important to make cryptography available to everyone, easily